 The film’s depiction of its many female characters I initially viewed very positively, but I acknowledge with greater reflection that there is a blurred line here worth considering.
 Hogancamp owes his life to the women in his life, be it the waitress who found him on the road after his beating, the Iraq veteran who helped him through physical therapy, his nurse, his co-worker or the owner of the local doll store.
 There’s a sense without any needed pre-assault flashback that he is a fundamentally decent person whom everyone in his town wants to help, and these women are at the forefront of it.
-In a film where themes of victim self-blame and street harassment are mixed in with the main narrative, it isn’t hard to tell that Zemeckis is attempted to create something progressive with feminist leanings, but he doesn’t always succeed: most of the women in the film have little to no real characterisation beyond their doe eyed reaction to Hogancamp.
+In a film where themes of victim self-blame and street harassment are mixed in with the main narrative, it isn’t hard to tell that Zemeckis has attempted to create something progressive with feminist leanings, but he doesn’t always succeed: most of the women in the film have little to no real characterisation beyond their doe eyed reaction to Hogancamp.

 That the two other dolls in Marwen are the new neighbour he develops an unhealthy devotedness to and his favourite porn actress (apparently played by the directors wife; figure that one out) are other issues that speak to the idea that the film exhibits, and perhaps even condones, unhealthy fixation as healing, with Hogancamp literally putting the women in his life on pedestals and treating them as fantastical figures that all happen to be obsessed with his alter ego (as the real women all seem completely sympathetic and supportive of him).
-At times Mark sexualises these figures – Roberta (Merritt Wever), the doll store owner, wonders why her doll is baring her breasts again as she observes the latest shoot – and embarks on sensationalised art work where his “Captain Hogie” is being whipped by Nazi’s while stockinged dolls prepare to unleash a barrage of machine gun fire.
+At times Mark sexualises these figures – Roberta (Merritt Wever), the doll store owner, wonders why her doll is baring her breasts again as she observes the latest shoot – and embarks on sensationalised art work where his “Captain Hogie” is being whipped by Nazi’s while suspender-wearing dolls prepare to unleash a barrage of machine gun fire.
 It’s very Grindhouse in a way, indicating a man who is mixing sexual repression with his brain damage and chemical dependence, and that doesn’t paint a great picture.

 And that brings us to Nicol, whom Hogancamp puts on the highest pedestal, much to her eventual discomfort.
 I think the central problem with Welcome To Marwen stems from all this, as the film seems to want you to primarily pity Hogancamp in these interactions, that become increasingly less wholesome and more cringe-worthy as time goes on, but in the age of #metoo and increased visibility on the issues of female subordinance to male sexual and romantic desires, the sight of Nicol getting ever more uncomfortable with Mark’s well-intentioned but still incorrect gaze makes for very unnerving viewing.
 Zemeckis might think that pure motivations and inevitably happy endings make up for this, but not really, not anymore.

 In terms of negatives, there is also the fact that Zemeckis, or perhaps the people behind the film, don’t have the confidence in the audiences’ intelligence that they should have, resulting in some painfully obvious spelling out of the film’s key messages and themes that reeks of test audience changes.
-I mentioned before the figure of Deja Thoris, and you only need to note the distinctive shade of green in her clothing, the same as the pain medication Mark is swamping, to get the message, yet in a critical third act confrontation this central theme is stated directly, as if the audience are five years old and might not have gotten it (which occurs amid a painfully shoed in reference to Back To The Future, with the director wanting to get in some nostalgia bait).
+I mentioned before the figure of Deja Thoris, and you only need to note the distinctive shade of green in her clothing, the same as the pain medication Mark is swamping, to get the message, yet in a critical third act confrontation this central theme is stated directly, as if the audience are five years old and might not have gotten it (which, to boot, occurs amid a painfully shoed in reference to Back To The Future, with the director wanting to get in some nostalgia bait).
 It’s rather insulting to be treated as such.

 As is the case with many such biopics, the film seeks to avoid blurry conclusions by presenting instead a triumphant closing that one can see coming a mile away, and this is not so good: I often feel stories of this nature have very unearned and unrealistic happy endings, with life-long issues of mental health and brain damage dismissed with a few words and a smile.
 It isn’t that you don’t want to see justice done by Mark Hogancamp, but this story seems to want to be both a terrible glimpse at a life stolen and a feelgood Oscar-bait exercise, and it just can’t.